mohamedsaif21/AI-assistant/README.md

-# 🤖 Ruhi - AI Assistant
+# 🤖 RUHI - AI Assistant

 A friendly, respectful AI assistant inspired by FRIDAY from Iron Man, built with LiveKit and Google's Realtime API.
 Ruhi serves as a personal assistant for Mohamed Saif, featuring natural conversation, time-aware greetings, and various helpful tools.